karantan/nix-and-poetry/README.md

 direnv allow
 ```

-Now everytime you `cd` into this directory your nix env will automatically load.
+Now every time you `cd` into this directory, your nix env will automatically load.

 ## Poetry2Nix

-So far we have't really used poetry2nix library.
-Technically we have't even installed it
+So far, we haven't really used poetry2nix library.
+Technically we haven't even installed it
 into our env.

 We need it to package our python script into an app (so that we'll be able to execute it